NatGr/projectAdA/README.md

 	 the event refers to (ex: government, civilians,...) and refine the score of a country in different scores.
 This will also reduce the amount of available data since the *Actor1Type1Code* field is often blank.
-	 - Showing differences between the opinions of different mediums inside of  acountry
+	 - Showing differences between the opinions of different media inside of  acountry

+To answer these questions, we extracted the data from the GDELT dataset (see next section).
+We first analysed the number of samples we had for each case (taking actors into account, dividing new sources by their size in such a way that small medias have as much mentions as big medias, ...).
+We then used that information to compute confidence intervals.
+Since our methodology for the CI suffers from approximations that are invalid when the data size is small, we did not show the corresponding cases in our plots (count\_mentions < 2000).

 # Dataset
 <!-- List the dataset(s) you want to use, and some ideas on how do you expect to get, manage, process and enrich it/them.
 Show us you've read the docs and some examples, and you've a clear idea on what to expect.
 Discuss data size and format if relevant. -->